rust-lang/cargo/src/doc/src/reference/unstable.md

 [profile.dev.overrides."*"]
 opt-level = 2

-# Build scripts and their dependencies will be compiled with -Copt-level=3
+# Build scripts or proc-macros and their dependencies will be compiled with
-# By default, build scripts use the same rules as the rest of the profile
+# `-Copt-level=3`.
+By default, they use the same rules as the rest of the
+# profile.
 [profile.dev.build-override]
 opt-level = 3
 ```